tkern0/CTFs/Timisoara CTF Qualifiers 2018/04 deery/README.md

 }
 ```

 So I made a quick local copy and removed that so that I could explore further.
 As it turns out that was completely unnecessary, nothing on the page links anywhere or activates anything.
-It did let me do a whole document search though, and wouldn't you know what I found?
+It did let me do a whole project search for "timctf" though, and wouldn't you know what I found?

 ![timctf{Woodland_highschool_rocks_in_2018}][00_Flag]